rticommunity/rticonnextdds-examples/examples/recording_service_recording_partitions_in_groups/README.md

 ### Use Case 3
 **RECORD** - Given a specific domain (domainId = 0), record every topic (with all of their fields) from every partition.
-Metadata will be recorded as well, so RTI Replay can distinguish the partitions afterwards.
+Metadata will be recorded as well, so RTI Replay can distinguish the partitions afterward.

 **REPLAY** - Publish all the recorded data (from every topic) to a specific domain (domainId = 0).
 Data will be published in the same partition it was